OyvindSabo/general-purpose-digital-shadow/README.md

 After clicking _Edit_, a new project name can be entered.

 ![Screenshot from 2020-06-29 02-52-59](https://user-images.githubusercontent.com/25663729/85963249-05751600-b9b5-11ea-90ea-e35640cd1431.png)
-The aplication enables us to visualize anything we can think of as 2D and 3D visualization widgets, but in this example, we will create a dashboard with the salary of some imaginary employees.
+The aplication enables us to visualize anything we can think of as 2D and 3D visualization widgets, and makes it easy to display numbers and text.
+In this example, we will create a dashboard with the salary of some imaginary employees.
 Therefore, we rename the project to _Employee salaries_ and click save.

 ![Screenshot from 2020-06-29 02-53-05](https://user-images.githubusercontent.com/25663729/85963253-0a39ca00-b9b5-11ea-97b1-d4e5cd13f0d8.png)
 The project now has a new name.
 To open the project, we click the white box representing the project.